-Consent cannot be given if any of the following are present: Force, Coercion or Incapacitation.
+Consent cannot be given if any of the following are present: A. Force, B. Coercion or C. Incapacitation.

 E. SEXUAL EXPLOITATION

-- Disseminating or posting images of private sexual activity and/or a person’s intimate parts (including genitalia, groin, breasts or buttocks) without consent;
+- Recording, photographing, disseminating, and/or posting images of private sexual activity and/or a person’s intimate parts (including genitalia, groin, breasts, or buttocks) without consent;

-- Allowing third parties to observe private sexual activity from a hidden location (g., closet) or through electronic means (e.g., Skype or livestreaming of images);
+- Allowing third parties to observe private sexual activity from a hidden location without consent (for example through a hidden location (e.g., closet) or through electronic means (e.g., Skype or livestreaming of images);

-- Exposing another person to a sexually transmitted infection or virus without the other’s knowledge.
+- Intentionally or knowingly exposing another person to a sexually transmitted infection or virus without the other’s knowledge; or

 F. INTIMATE PARTNER VIOLENCE